BCIC-LAB/LAB_web/_pages/members.md

     image_alt: "image"
 ---

-## The team currently consists of Z PhD students, A Master's students, and B Undergraduate students.
+## The team currently consists of 2 Master students, and 14 Undergraduate students.

----

-### PhD Students Information

-Image Information

 ---